-The recommended academic plan blends general education requirements with options for areas of concentration to ensure students get the most out of their certificate or degree.
+The Academic Pathway blends general education requirements with options for areas of concentration to ensure students get the most out of their certificate or degree.

-Here is a list of all the courses needed to complete the degree.
 The course rotation starts each FALL semester.
 The required courses for the Certificate: ASL are listed below.
 No general education classes are required for the Certificate: American Sign Language.

 More than one million students have attended STLCC.
 It’s the largest institute of higher education in the region and the second largest in Missouri.

-All American Sign Language classes are taught by deaf faculty in a total immersion format: no voice is permitted in these classes.
+All American Sign Language classes are taught by Deaf faculty in a total immersion environment: no voice is permitted in these classes.

 This program offers the convenience of full- and part-time, day and evening classes on both the Florissant Valley and Wildwood campuses.